TheUbMunster/stg-blog/memory-allocator/memory-allocator.md

 [^13]: We weren't so lucky to have the ability to store locals like this.
 Some older computers simply had a stack of function labels *only*.
 You *could* keep track of the order functions were called, and where you needed to return to once the current function was over, but when it came to storing memory, you had to figure that out yourself.
-This was usually done by just having some spot in global memory that you stored all your stuff.
+This was sometimes done as (e.g., Algol-58) by having the stack (which was really a linked-list), having a dedicated buffer for all local variables.
+I've also read that this was done by just having some spot in global memory that you stored all your stuff (some old IBM mainframe did this IIRC).
 You needed to make sure that all buffers/lists were large enough for any potential computation you could make, because you couldn't really resize them.
-Nothing was stopping you from writing a custom dynamic solution though, and it didn't take very long for this to happen.
+Nothing was stopping you from writing a custom dynamic (memory allocator) solution though, and it didn't take very long for this to happen.

 [^14]: I.e., wrappers for "secure methods" of interacting with the operating system that requires permission elevation.